Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

-The effective thickness is used to set the minimum allowed distance between nodes for self-avoiding sheets, as well as to determine the degree of refinement needed for contact detection, discussed in Section~\ref{subsec:contact}.
+The bending, or flexural, rigidity $\kappa$ and 3D Young's modulus $Y$ of a thin, elastic sheet are related as~\cite{landau1986theory} \begin{linenomath} \end{linenomath} with $h$ the sheet thickness and $\nu$ the Poisson's ratio.
+For a 2D model of a thin sheet, the in-plane and out-of-plane elasticity can be considered as imparting an effective thickness on the sheet, \begin{linenomath} \end{linenomath} where $Y=Y_{2D}/h_{\text{eff}}$.
+The result for a periodic hexagonal lattice with $Y_{2D}=2k_s/\sqrt{3}$, $\nu=1/3$, and $\kappa=\sqrt{3}k_b/2$ (see~\ref{appendix:elasticity}) simplifies to~\cite{liang2006spontaneous} \begin{linenomath} \end{linenomath} The effective thickness is used to set the minimum allowed distance between nodes for self-avoiding sheets, as well as to determine the degree of refinement needed for contact detection, discussed in Section~\ref{subsec:contact}.